aleshaleksey/fansys23/06-abilities.md

 |2d12|34|Unarmed Strike IX|

 **Warning**: If it is damage you seek, this is not the ideal ability.
 It does however guarantee the ability to do a good amount of damage even when you don't have your big stick handy.

 ___
+#### Weapon Finesse

+**Type**: Natural (B)

+**Description**: When using DEX as the governing attribute for a weapon that can be used with either DEX or STR as the governing attribute, add [DEX] to the damage.

+**Original state**:  When using DEX as the governing attribute for a weapon that can be used with either DEX or STR as the governing attribute, there is no bonus to damage from stats.

+**Prequisite**: Proficiency with at least one weapon and 4 SP dice.

+___
 ### Combat Boons (Supernatural)